Zhichen6/zhichen6.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD candidate in Civil Engineering (Next Generation Transportation) at the University of Michigan, advised by [Prof.Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/), with a master in Industrial and Operation Engineering.
+I am a PhD candidate in Civil Engineering (Next Generation Transportation Track) at the University of Michigan, advised by [Prof.Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/), with a master in Industrial and Operation Engineering.
-My research focuses on bringing together machine learning theory, game theory, and optimization to transform game-theoretical modeling and decision-making in transportation systems.
-My research interest focus on:
+My research brings together human-centered AI, game theory, and data-driven optimization to transform modeling and decision-making in smart transportation systems.
+Specifically, I focus on:
 - **AI-enabled analysis and management of urban transportation networks**
-- **Sustainable shared mobility modeling and policy**
+- **AI-enabled learning, adaptation and regulation in human-autonomous-vehicle interaction**
-- **Human-autonomous vehicle interaction and regulation**
+- **Sustainable shared mobility modeling and policy design**

 I am honored to receive the Rackham Predoctoral Fellowship and a nomination for the College of Engineering's Towner Prize for Outstanding GSIs. **I am currently looking for an assistant professor position in transportation engineering and industrial engineering**.

 # 🔥 News
-- *2025*: &nbsp;🎉 I am honored to receive the prestigous WTS Michigan Helene M. Overly Memorial Scholarship!
+- *2025*: &nbsp;🎉 I am honored to receive the prestigous **WTS Michigan Helene M. Overly Memorial Scholarship**!
 - *2025.01.09*: &nbsp;🎉 My latest paper [End-to-End Learning of User Equilibrium: Expressivity, Generalization, and Optimization](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4908029) with Dr. Yafeng Yin is accepted by **Transportation Science**.
-- *2024.10.20*:  I will hold session **SB35: Learning in Transportation Network Modeling** at INFORMS Annual Meeting with my labmate Minghui Wu.
+- *2024.10.20*:  I will hold session SB35: Learning in Transportation Network Modeling at INFORMS Annual Meeting with my labmate Minghui Wu.
 Looking forward to seeing you in Seattle!
 [Click here for session details](images/SB35_LearningInTransportationNetwork.pdf)

 # 📖 Publications